mrufaid/Fisheye-Camera-Calibration/README.md

 # Fisheye-Camera-Calibration
-Performing fish eye camera calibration by obtaining an image from simulating a camera in blender.
+Performing fish eye camera calibration by obtaining images from simulating a fisheye camera in blender.